 It all depends on what you intend to run, but if you’re just looking at fairly standard power use such as lights, a fan, a fridge, chargers, and energy efficient appliances, here’s a quick guide.

-In all instances, there are limits to what you can run on solar power – unless you’re prepared to pay top dollar for a huge kit.
+In all instances, there are limits to what you can run on solar power, unless you’re prepared to pay top dollar for a huge kit.
 Heating, cooking, and water heating are all on our Do Not Run list – so opt for a fire instead of a heatpump to keep your dome warm, dry, and free of mould and mildew.
-Switching to gas is also an option, but this is best done outside the dome to prevent moisture buildup.
+Switching to gas cooking is also an option, but this is best done outside the dome to prevent moisture buildup.
 There are also things that you won’t use often that shouldn’t be run on solar, such as power tools.
-We recommend getting a generator for this, which will also come in handy during those winter months when your won’t be generating as much power from the sun.
+We recommend swapping to cordless or getting a generator for this, which will also come in handy during those winter months when your won’t be generating as much power from the sun.